Adoption Process *

 Things to keep in mind when adopting

 Your age vs. the parrot.
 Parrots live a long time.
 Sometimes 60+ years.
 Unless you plan to draw up a will with a trust endowment lasting the remainder of your parrot’s life, please get a parrot appropriate to your age.
 For example: please do not adopt a parrot under 10 years old if you are over 50.
 In 30 years, you will likely no longer be able to care for the bird, while the bird will be in the prime of it’s life.
 It is not fair to commit to this bird now, then make no arrangements for the rest of its life after you are gone.
-Make no mistake, your bird will be DEVASTATED!l when you leave it for any reason, be it downsizing, illness, or death.
+Make no mistake, your bird will be DEVASTATED when you are gone.
+This is true for any reason, be it downsizing, illness, or death.
 Please be responsible in choosing an appropriate bird for your life expectancy.

 All parrots bite.
 Every single one.
 It is your job to monitor their body language and gauge their temperament.
 All bites are preventable, and are the human’s fault.
+Taking bites personally is a fast way to insure a failed relationship with your bird.
 If you are not sure whether the bird will bite or not, it is best to stay away from the bird.

 You will need to submit for consideration: